-Now for the good news: Natural alternatives for healthier-looking hair exist.
+Now for the good news: Natural, plant-based alternatives for healthier-looking hair exist.
 What's the difference between minoxidil and VEGAMOUR?
-Our ingredients allow you to skip the potentially harmful side effects and toxic chemicals.
-Instead, tap into the power of plant-based ingredients with GRO Hair Serum or GRO Hair Foam.
+Its ingredients allow you to skip the potentially harmful side effects.
+Instead, tap into the power of plant-based ingredients like red clover and mung bean with GRO Hair Serum or GRO Hair Foam.

-Each of the following hair products can be used on all hair types:
+Each of the following hair products can be used to combat thinning hair for all hair types:

-Our GRO+ Advanced Collection features full-spectrum hemp to soothe stressed out scalps.
+Our GRO+ Advanced Collection features broad-spectrum hemp to soothe stressed out scalps.
 If hemp's not your thing, go with the original GRO Collection.
 As for serum versus foams, that's a textural preference, each offering different benefits.
-Still not sure?
-Check out our guide to figuring which VEGAMOUR serum or foam is best for you.

 Benefits of Botanicals